sinbadxiii/phalcon-auth-jwt/README.md

 *Generate a 32 character secret phrase like here* https://passwordsgenerator.net/
 ### Update your User model

-Firstly you need to implement the Sinbadxiii\PhalconAuthJWT\Contracts\JWTSubject contract on your User model, which requires that you implement the 2 methods `getJWTIdentifier()` and `getJWTCustomClaims()`.
+Firstly you need to implement the Sinbadxiii\PhalconAuthJWT\JWTSubject contract on your User model, which requires that you implement the 2 methods `getJWTIdentifier()` and `getJWTCustomClaims()`.

 The example below: